 Creative inspiration can come in so many forms; and for those of you who love a little literary goodness, here’s an inspirational list of burlesque books that may spark an idea for a new burlesque act, or perhaps help you to reinvent or revive an existing one!
 A mix of fiction and fact, with a touch of history and good dose of leopard print, click on the titles below to get reading…

-Happy reading!
 Are there any other burlesque books you’d like to recommend to me?
-I’d love to hear your thoughts!
+I’d love to hear your thoughts in the comments!